jaybeeuu/react-suspense/post.md

 This causes a problem.
 The web _is_ asynchronous.
-All those ajax calls we make to fetch data or dialogs we put up?
+All those AJAX calls we make to fetch data or dialogues we put up?
 All asynchronous.
 So how do you join the asynchronous world to a synchronous one?